NHSDigital/software-engineering-quality-framework/practices/guides/architecture-patterns.md

 * Has the ability to automatically scale to Zero, with fast start-up / scale-up times.
 * Encourages a reduction in the size of deployable components.

+Nothing comes for free, and the use of functions as a service requires acceptance of:

+* More complicated infrastructure and observability
+* Higher per-request cost
+* A more limited choice of runtimes (or a more complicated build)
+* The need for more contract and integration testing
+* Vendor lock-in
+* Less mature development options
+* A lower performance ceiling for some execution patterns

+Organisationally we believe that this trade-off is worth enforcing as a default.

 Functions SHOULD be delivered as individual capabilities, rather than one function routing traffic internally to different capabilities (see for example this AWS anti-pattern).

 Our preferred managed services are: